National and External Scholarships

 The Gilman-McCain Scholarship provides awards of $5,000 for child and spousal dependents of active duty military service members to study or intern abroad on credit-bearing programs.
 The scholarship supports U.S. citizens enrolled as an undergraduate and receiving ANY TYPE of Title IV federal financial aid.
 For application information and tips, please click HERE.Upcoming application cycle:

-- Program start date between December 1, 2023 to October 31, 2024
+- Program start date between September 1, 2025 to April 30, 2026

 Other External Scholarships: